-- 14.1 A pre-installation survey of the property must be carried out to determine the suitability for treatment and need for any repairs required to the building structure before application of Tremok8 Meccanico Rail (M) External Wall Insulation System.
-A specification is prepared for each elevation of the building indicating: - position of starter tracks, cavity spacer tracks, and render beads - additional reinforcing scrim at corners of openings detailing around windows, doors and at eaves dpc level where required, additional corner and reinforcement meshes - location and type of weather seals to be used and location of water-deflection channels - areas where flexible sealants must be used - any alteration of the external plumbing - position of fire barriers and cavity fire stops. - 14.2 The survey should include tests conducted on the substrate wall of the building by the Certificate holder or their approved applicators (see section 15) to determine the pull-out resistance of the proposed OR/LT intermediate horizontal rail profile fixings.
+- 14.1 A pre-installation survey of the property must be carried out to determine whether repairs are required to the sheathing board or steel frame structure before application of the system.
+A specification is prepared for each elevation of the building indicating, for example: - · position of starter tracks, cavity spacer tracks and render beads - additional reinforcing scrim at corners of openings - detailing around windows, doors and at eaves - dpc level - where required, additional corner and reinforcement meshes - location and type of weather seals to be used and location of water-deflection channels - areas where flexible sealants must be used - any alteration of the external plumbing - position of fire barriers and cavity fire stops. - 14.2 The survey should include tests conducted on the substrate wall of the building by the Certificate holder or their approved applicators (see section 15) to determine the pull-out resistance of the proposed OR/LT intermediate horizontal rail profile fixings.
 An assessment and recommendation should be made on the fixings required to withstand the building's expected wind loading based on calculations using the relevant wind speed data for the site and the pull-out resistances (see section 7). - 14.3 Surfaces should be sound, clean, and free from loose material.
 The flatness of surfaces must be checked; this may be achieved by using a straight-edge spanning the storey height.
-Excessive irregularities, ie greater than 10 mm, must be made good prior to installation to ensure that the system is installed with a smooth, in-plane finished surface. - 14.4 On existing buildings, purpose-made window sills must be fitted to extend beyond the finished face of the system.
-New buildings should incorporate suitably deep sills. - 14.5 Where surfaces are covered with an existing rendering, it is essential that the bond between the background and the render is adequate.
-All loose areas should be hacked off and reinstated. - 14.6 All modifications, such as provision for fire stopping (see section 8) and necessary repairs to the building are completed before installation commences.
+Excessive irregularities must be corrected to ensure that the system is installed in-plane finished surface, and the adequacy of exterior grade and weather tightness of joints of the sheathed board must be checked prior to installation. - 14.4 On existing buildings, purpose-made window sills must be fitted to extend beyond the finished face of the system (see section 16.9).
+New buildings should incorporate suitably deep sills. - 14.5 All modifications, such as provision for fire stopping (see section 8) and necessary repairs to the building structure are completed before installation commences.